Soap dispenser: Foam soap

 Foam soap dispensers have dual foam pumps that when used, move both air and soap, injecting both together through small openings to create a lather.
 They can be found in both manual and automatic varieties.

 Manual dispensers of foam soap often consist of a large button that squeezes the foam out of a tube.
 Many liquid soap dispensers operate in this way as well.
 A few dispensers operate with a lever that pulls forward and squeezes the soap out.

 The majority of manual foam soap dispensers have the soap in a bladder in the dispenser in liquid form, as the pump is pressed the liquid soap is pushed through a small foaming nozzle which foams the soap.

-Automatic soap dispensers
+Automatic

-An automatic soap dispenser is specifically a hands-free dispenser of soap (both liquid soap and foaming soap), but generally can be used for other liquids such as hand sanitizers, shampoos, or hand lotions.
-Automatic dispensers are often battery-powered-powered.
+An automatic soap dispenser is specifically a hands-free dispenser of liquid or foam soap, and generally can be used for other liquids such as hand sanitizers, shampoos or hand lotions.
+They are often battery-powered-powered.
 Hands-free dispensers for water and soap/hand sanitizer have particular virtues for operating theatres and treatment rooms.